Discovery and development of ACE inhibitors

-The discovery of an orally inactive peptide from snake venom established the important role of angiotensin converting enzyme (ACE) inhibitors in regulating blood pressure.
+The discovery of an orally inactive peptide from the skin of poisonous frogs established the important role of angiotensin converting enzyme (ACE) inhibitors in regulating blood pressure.
 This led to the development of captopril, the first ACE inhibitor.
 When the adverse effects of captopril became apparent new derivates were designed.
 Then after the discovery of two active sites of ACE: N-domain and C-domain, the development of domain-specific ACE inhibitors began.

 Development of first generation ACE inhibitors

 The development of the nonapeptide teprotide (Glu-Trp-Pro-Arg-Pro-Gln-Ile-Pro-Pro), which was originally isolated from the venom of the Brazilian pit viper Bothrops jararaca, greatly clarified the importance of ACE in hypertension.
 However, its lack of oral activity limited its therapeutic utility.

 L-benzylsuccinic acid (2(R)-benzyl-3-carboxypropionic acid) was described to be the most potent inhibitor of carboxypeptidase A in the early 1980s.
 The authors referred to it as a by-product analog and it was proposed to bind to the active site of carboxypeptidase A via succinyl carboxyl group and a carbonyl group.
 Their findings established that L-benzylsuccinic acid is bound at a single locus at the active site of carboxypeptidase A. The authors discussed but dismissed the suggestion that the carboxylate function might bind to the catalytically functional zinc ion present at the active site.
 Later however this was found to be the case.